redhat-et/mlflow-openshift/openshift/README.md

  After the user successfully logins in, they will be able to view the MLFlow UI:

 <img width="956" alt="Screenshot 2023-03-01 at 2 20 07 PM" src="https://user-images.githubusercontent.com/7343099/222278411-3a25ef3b-c124-4877-a68e-5017f5ab2c29.png">

+### Granting Access to Users

+ **Step 1**: Create a **service account**.
+This can be done by navigating to `User Managment -> ServiceAccounts -> Create Service Account`.
+Use [this](https://github.com/redhat-et/mlflow-openshift/blob/main/openshift/mlflow-access-sa.yaml) service account YAML.

+ **Step 2**: Create a **Role**.
+You can use [this](https://github.com/redhat-et/mlflow-openshift/blob/main/openshift/role-mlflow-sa-oauth-access.yaml) YAML to create a new Role that will have the necessary privileges to allow users to access the MLflow server.

+ **Step 3**: Create **RoleBindings**.
+We will now create RoleBindings by navigating to `User Managment -> RoleBindings -> Create RoleBinding` and create the role bindings for the following:
+ *  `mlflow-rbac` - RoleBinding name for the service account created in step 1.
+Select the appropriate namespace, select Role name as the role created in step 2 i.e `mlflow-sa-oauth-access`.
+Select the **subject as `Service Account`** and choose the approproate subject namespace and subject name as `mlflow-access`.
+ *  New user - For any new user you would like to provide access to the MLflow server, provide a suitable RoleBinding name, select the appropriate namespace, select the Role name as the role created in step 2 i.e `mlflow-sa-oauth-access`, **subject as `User`** and provide **subject name as the user's email ID**.

 Congratulations!
 You are all set to use and explore MLFlow :tada: